zcc861007/CourseProject/README.md

 ### RNN and Training

-A many-to-many RNN including embedding and GRUs was implemented, with the learning curves during training shown below.
-After training, the training accuracy is 0.9829 and the validation accracy is 0.9785.
+A many-to-many RNN was implemented, with an embedding layer, multiple recurrent layers, and a dense layer as the output.
+The learning curves during training are shown below.
+At the last epoch, the training accuracy is 0.9829 and the validation accracy is 0.9785.

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/33674922/206424841-6e44b479-f764-44bb-bc1a-8ce6a3ae829b.png">